LibreOffice/core/static/README.wasm.md

 standalone code or documentation I'm missing, that would be nice to know."

 We basically would go the same way then the other backends.
-Write the bridge in C++, which is probably largely boilerplate code, but the function call in WAT (<https://github.com/WebAssembly/wabt>) based on the LLVM WASM calling conventions in `WASM_EmscriptenInvoke`.
+Write the bridge in C++, which is probably largely boilerplate code, but the function call in WABT (<https://github.com/WebAssembly/wabt>) based on the LLVM WASM calling conventions in `WASM_EmscriptenInvoke`.
 I didn't get a reply to that question for hours.
 Maybe I'll open an Emscripten issue, if we really have to implement